Nuckerr/KitPvPPlus-docs/articles/configs.md

 ```
 `spawn`
 : This section defines the text on the spawn/lobby scoreboard.
-*Note: this setting has no value*

 `title`
 : This defines the text at the top of the scoreboard (The Title).
 **Syntax:** `title: "title-text"`
-*Note: Minecraft colour coding tags can be used here, see end of docs.*

 `board`
 : This section defines the text on the scoreboard